kkernick/sb/docs/USAGE.md

 This will only contain SOF library dependencies, and probably won't work.
 To make profile creation easier, use `--strace` to see where failures occur, and what files are expected but missing, and `--verbose` to see what `sb` is doing.
 For simple, command line utilities, this may be enough, consider a functional sandbox for `yarr`:

-`sb yarr --share net --home --proc --devices /dev/null`
+`sb yarr --share net --proc --devices /dev/null`

 However, for more complicated applications, you should consider:
 * `--share net` If you need internet connectivity.